Frequently Asked Questions

 Community Health Centers (CHC) offers primary and preventive healthcare that is affordable to families.
 They provide comprehensive primary healthcare services to everyone, regardless of the patient’s ability to pay for services.

-CHCs use physicians and mid-level practitioners to provide a variety of services including diagnosis and treatment, laboratory, preventive health services, health education, well-child care, family planning, emergency treatment of minor injuries and illnesses, and care for acute and chronic conditions.
+CHCs use physicians and mid-level practitioners to provide a variety of services including diagnosis and treatment, laboratory, preventive health services, health education, well-child care, behavorial health, family planning, emergency treatment of minor injuries and illnesses, Rehabilitation and Wellness, and care for acute and chronic conditions.
 Services vary from center to center depending on community needs and resources.
+Several Centers have in-house pharmacies that are opened to the public.

 CHCs are located in federally designated medically underserved areas.
 The majority of the Board of Director volunteers are patients of a local MedLink Georgia center.